Welcome to Redstor's glossary

 - Access Group

-An Account is a selection of data managed as a unit using our software.
+In Redstor's software suite, an Account is a selection of data managed as a unit.
 Multiple Accounts form Groups, while multiple Groups form Collections.

 The AccountServer forms part of the Storage Platform and is the part of our software that manages user authentication (e.g. passwords), updates, reporting and more.